 Resolvin E1 (RvE1), the active moiety in Thetis’ lead candidate, TP-317, is synthesized within inflamed tissue and acts locally to induce inflammation resolution.
 Therapeutic administration of TP-317 is associated with anti-inflammatory and mucosal healing effects in multiple models of inflammatory bowel disease (IBD).

 Separate studies have demonstrated the ability of RvE1 to modulate cellular and molecular mechanisms implicated in IBD, including immune cell activation and trafficking and inflammatory cytokine signaling.
 RvE1 has also been shown to promote tissue repair and re-epithelialization, suggesting a role in mucosal healing.
-Finally, RvE1 has also demonstrated analgesic effects, suggesting an ability to impact both the pathologic mechanisms underlying IBD and one of its most debilitating symptoms.
-Together, these findings support further investigation of RvE1 as a novel IBD therapy.
+Finally, TP-317 also activates regulatory T-cells, suggesting an ability to enhance immunological tolerance.
+Together, these findings support further investigation of TP-317 as a novel IBD therapy.

 Source: Wang and Colgan.
 Mol Aspects Med.
 2017.